surgems/ec-events/content/collections/faq/i-m-not-sure-which-rides-to-choose-for-my-event-can-you-help.md

     content:
       -
         type: text
-        text: 'Yes with many years experience at all different events just provide us with a few details about your event and we can recommend which rides will work best.'
+        text: 'Yes with many years of experience at all different events just provide us with a few details about your event and we can recommend which rides will work best.'
 faq_categories:
   - rides
 updated_by: 169f1327-7085-4e9a-9104-f6e806ab1254
-updated_at: 1644246921
+updated_at: 1644246950
 ---